 Ask yourself, “Am I doing my best?”
 Sure you can lie to yourself but you certainly cannot fool yourself.
-Take conscious ownership of overcoming complacency and you won’t be able to fake it or go through the motions any longer.
+Take conscious ownership of overcoming complacency then you won’t be able to fake it or go through the motions any longer.
 Only you can own this choice – yes, Own Your Best!

 If you’re a creature of habit or like routine, use that love for consistency to manage your life and how you go about achieving your goals.
 Utilize resources and strategies to do what it takes to stay committed to your ambitions.
 For example, clip or print out pictures of a goal (make a vision board), ask a friend or mentor to keep you accountable if that’s what you need, and stay busy.
 Take care of your body as much as your mind with a healthy diet, mindfulness activities and physical exercise.

 Sometimes we don’t know where to start, or what to do first, even what not to do, thus we become paralyzed by complacency.
 So begin with your immediate surroundings.
 Look for helpful guides and checklists to not only zero in on your goals but to literally make room for them as well.
 Declutter your life.